ethanflower1903/kubernetes-new/README.md

 kubectl create deployment nginx --image nginx Trade-offs
-Advantages compared to object configuration:
+Advantages compared to object configuration:////

 Commands are expressed as a single action word.
 Commands require only a single step to make changes to the cluster.